 Using aloe vera is a great way to get hair that looks healthier, shinier, and softer.

 Strengthens and repairs hair strands

-Aloe vera contains vitamins A, C, and E. All three of these vitamins contribute to cell turnover, promoting healthy cell growth and shiny hair.
-Vitamin B-12 and folic acid are also contained in aloe vera gel.
+Aloe vera vitamins A, C, and E. All three of these vitamins contribute to cell turnover, promoting healthy cell growth and shiny hair.
+Vitamin B-12 and folic acid are also in aloe vera gel.
 Both of these components can keep your hair from falling out.

 Aloe vera is a popular product that people use on their skin after sun exposure.
 This is because of its high collagen content and cooling properties.
 The vitamin content in aloe vera suggests that it might work to repair sun damage to your hair, too.

 Aloe vera has the incredible ability to to an area.
 That’s part of why its healing properties are so unique.

 When you use aloe vera on your hair and scalp, blood flow to your scalp increases.
 When your scalp has been cleansed and your hair has been conditioned with aloe vera, you might see that hair breakage and loss slows down.